gopi1216-zz/dailyNotes/JS-Topics.md

 ```js
 fullName = 'JavaScript Developer';
 ```
-- Now the **fullName** variavle refers to new value ***JavaScript Developer***.
+- Now the **fullName** variable refers to new value ***JavaScript Developer***.
 Once variable is declared no need to use var to change it's value.
 If it used, then it's re declaration of same variable which is not recommended.
 - In variable we store any kind data like ***String***, ***Number***, ***Float***, ***Double*** and ***Boolean***.
 Type of variable an be changed based on value assigned to it.
 - If we perform addition between **String** and **Number**, then it return combined String not a number.
 ```js